 - Hips should be able to move freely and not be inhibited by the front cushion of the device.

 - Make the largest possible movement.
 As far down and as far up as possible.

 - Keep your spine, low back and neck in a position that is neutral to you.
 Don't look too far up or down.

 - Start slowly at the bottom and as you get higher, try to gain more speed.

 When do you do these exercises and how do you pack "extra" weight?

 This exercise is best done after your big exercise on a pull day, after your deadlift.
 Once you have this movement pattern properly ingrained you will have multiple options for some extra weight:

 - Weight Discs

 - Resistance bands(from under the device and behind your neck)

 Should you have a Norwegian woman at your disposal you can also use it.
-For this exercise you should do between 6-15 repetitions for optimal results.
-So if you want stronger or bigger buttocks and hamstrings or if you want to reduce the risk of injury when you play soccer for example, this is the exercise for you!
+For this exercise you make between 6-15 repetitions for optimal results.
+So if you want stronger or bigger buttocks and hamstrings or want to reduce injury risk when you play soccer, for example, then this is the exercise for you!